oracle-livelabs/analytics-ai/league-of-legends-neural-networks/model_building/model_building.md

 - Post-match data: analysis of a match after it's finished, including events that happened, kills, deaths, assists, vision score, baron and dragon kills, etc...
 - Real-time in-match data: real-time data about a player's statistics.

-We'll in turn create two models, one that focuses on **post-match** data (which we'll call "offline dataset") and another one that works in rela-time (which we'll call "live client dataset").
+We'll in turn create two models, one that focuses on **post-match** data (which we'll call "offline dataset") and another one that works in real-time (which we'll call "live client dataset").

 > **Note**: API returns all data from a match in JSON format.
 For that, we've used OCI Autonomous JSON Database to store all data events directly, without applying any transformation during data ingestion.